Men's Mental Health Hotline

 The gap between how many men struggle and how many get help is one of the defining mental health crises of our time.
 These numbers aren’t meant to be alarming — they’re meant to make clear that if you’re struggling, you’re far from alone, and the barriers keeping you from support are real and shared by millions of others.

 According to Mental Health America, more than 6 million men in the United States experience depression each year, but the condition frequently goes undiagnosed because men’s symptoms often don’t match the picture health care systems are trained to recognize.
-The Anxiety and Depression Association of America reports that nearly 1 in 10 men experience depression or anxiety, yet fewer than half of them ever receive treatment.
+The Anxiety and Depression Association of America reports that nearly 1 in 10 men experience depression or anxiety, yet fewer than half ever receive treatment.

 According to the National Alliance on Mental Illness (NAMI), in 2023 only 45.9% of U.S. men with a mental illness received any treatment in the past year.
 That means more than half of men living with a diagnosable condition are carrying it alone.

 The consequences of that silence are severe.
 The U.S. Centers for Disease Control and Prevention (CDC) reports that males make up 50% of the population but account for nearly 80% of all suicide deaths.
-KFF analysis of 2024 data confirms the male suicide death rate was 22.3 per 100,000 — nearly four times the female rate of 5.6.
+KFF analysis of 2024 data found the male suicide death rate was 22.3 per 100,000 — nearly four times the female rate of 5.6.
 These aren’t statistics about other people.
 They’re the cost of a culture that hasn’t made it easy enough for men to ask for help.

 Why Men Are Less Likely to Ask for Help